lydell/elm-safe-virtual-dom/details/breaking-changes.md

 # Breaking changes

 I haven’t changed the Elm interface at all (no added functions, no changed functions, no removed functions, or types).
-All behavior _except two details_ should be equivalent, except less buggy.
+All behavior _except the details below_ should be equivalent, except less buggy.

 The goal was to be 100 % backwards compatible.
 For some people, it is.
 For others, there are four changes that are in “breaking change territory” which can be summarized as: